Mariana-Tek/engineering-ladder/makers/staff_engineer.md

 ### [Business Knowledge](/README.md#business-knowledge)

 - Strive to understand all technologies used by your team.
-- Consider the technical direction of the product and the engineering team when designing technical solutions.
+- Work with the product team to understand how engineering efforts can support big-picture product goals.

 [Example Behaviors](/README.md#example-behaviors):
 - TBA